stran9682/frankmocap-blender-addon/README.md

     + Over 3000 sample poses are available at https://agora.is.tuebingen.mpg.de/
         + Sign In > Download > Ground Truth Fittings > SMPL-X fits
 + Create animated body from animation .npz file (AMASS or SMPL-X)
+    + Use "Locked Head" model version when working with animation files from AMASS
 + Alembic (.abc) export of animated body as animated vertex geometry cache
     + Keyframed pose correctives are always baked into the vertices on export
     + Alembic animation can be imported into other third-party tools